One of the biggest challenges for HMO landlords is keeping on top of the legal requirements, especially since they’re updated all the time!

 Tenants right to complain about an HMO landlord

-To end of this blog post, a word of warning: tenants have the right to complain to the local council if they think you’re falling short of your HMO responsibilities.
+Lastly, a word of warning: tenants have the right to complain to the local council if they think you’re falling short of your HMO responsibilities.

 Depending on the nature and seriousness of the complaint, the council can unexpectedly spring a property assessment.
 The assessment identifies specific health and safety hazards in the property, and can lead to prosecution and the revocation of the HMO licence if the minimum standards aren’t met.